Bramstorp/docker-dev-prod-env-demo/README.md

 <br>

-# Build the images and run the containers:
+# Build the images and run the containers in the background:

 build and run dev docker container - `docker-compose -f docker-compose-dev.yml up -d --build`